directus/directus/docs/contributing/running-locally.md

 ::: tip Minimum Requirements

-You will need to have [the latest version of Node](https://nodejs.dev/en/about/releases/) to _build_ a Development version of Directus.
+You will need to have a minimum of [Node 15+](https://nodejs.dev/en/about/releases/) to _build_ a Development version of Directus.

 :::